Skip to main content

 QR Codes

-• Adding a QR code to your poster is a great way to direct your audience to additional research details or references, a feedback form or survey, or your contact information.
+Adding a QR code to your poster is a great way to direct your audience to additional research details or references, a feedback form or survey or your contact information.
+Here are some QR code generators:

 • Know your audience.
 The presentation you plan for an academic conference where all attendees likely have a substantial background in your discipline will be different from the presentation you plan for a general audience (like the UWGB Academic Excellence Symposium).

-• Your poster is the basis for your presentation: follow its structure to highlight important points – if 40% of your poster is Results, then spend 40% of your time talking about that section.
+• Use your poster as the basis for your presentation.
+Follow its structure to highlight important points (if 40% of your poster is results, spend 40% of your time talking about that section).